 Weight: among the field of dance, weight is one of the main factors that make up the shape of movement (together with space, body and time).
 These categories were first introduced in modern dance theoretical foundations by Rudolph Laban at the beginning of the XXth century, and have been spread world wide as working tools, both for creative and technical purposes.
 In Laban’s system, weight can be understood in two different ways: as its usual meaning, but referring to the gravitational relationship of the human body towards earth and as an effort component, in which case it would be light or strong.

-This list is continuously under construction.
-Just let me know which dance terms you’d like to find here and I’ll include them for you.
-Don´t be shy… just send me your questions!
-I’ll be glad to propose an answer for you.
+This dance dictionary is continuously under construction.
+Just let me know which dance terms you’d like to find here and I’ll do my best to include them for you.

 And don't forget: